 After only a few months after opening day in Jim's living room, ALCC moved into its first real office in the South Loop, thanks to many generous donors.
 Soon Jim began expanding the small team of experts and hired two new full-time employees: a legal director and a case manager.
 This bare-bones staff organized a team of volunteer attorneys from across Chicago and took on the kinds of cases that would set important legal precedents for the rights of people with HIV in Illinois.

 Due to a growing demand, ALCC continued to develop new programs, keeping pace with the AIDS epidemic and reaching those in greatest need.
 In 1991, ALCC opened the James Monroe Smith Outreach Office on the campus of Cook County Hospital, allowing for more uninsured individuals to receive legal care.
 Many of these clients were African-American and impoverished, living in the south and west sides of the city.
-Four years later, with HIV beginning to impact a greater number of Latinos, the agency hired its first bilingual attorney and began working more closely with Latino-centered organizations, marking the beginning of ALCC's Latino Outreach Project.
-Currently half of Legal Council’s staff members are Spanish-speaking.
+Four years later, with HIV beginning to impact Latinx communities at a higher rate, the agency hired its first bilingual attorney and began working more closely with Latinx-centered organizations.

-When new advances in HIV treatment gave many people with HIV new leases on life, ALCC initiated its Return-To-Work Project in 1997, counseling individuals wishing to rejoin the workforce on their confidentiality issues, job accommodations, their rights as employees, and the affect new employment could have on their Social Security, Medicaid, and Medicare benefits.
-The same year, the agency initiated its Family Options Program to counsel HIV-positive parents on guardianships and other long-term planning for their minor children.
+When new advances in HIV treatment gave many people with HIV new leases on life, ALCC initiated its Return-To-Work Project in 1997, counseling individuals wishing to rejoin the workforce on their confidentiality issues, job accommodations, their rights as employees, and the impact new employment could have on their Social Security, Medicaid, and Medicare benefits.
+The same year, the agency initiated its Family Options Program to counsel parents living with HIV on guardianships and other long-term planning for their young children.

-Ann Hilton Fisher (right), Executive Director with the agency for 17 years, is awarded with the Esther R. Rothstein Award by the Lawyers Trust Fund of Illinois on June 13, 2002.
-This honor is awarded in recognition of exemplary service and dedication to the cause of equal access to justice.
+Ann Hilton Fisher (right), Executive Director with the agency for 17 years, is awarded the Esther R. Rothstein Award by the Lawyers Trust Fund of Illinois on June 13, 2002.
+This award recognizes service and dedication to the cause of equal access to justice.

-ALCC honored Jim Smith by renaming its Cook County Hospital Outreach Project the James Monroe Smith Cook County Hospital Outreach Project.
-From left to right: John R. Myers of Bell, Boyd & Lloyd (board member), Doris Mitchell Green of Buehler Center on Aging (board member), Jim smith, and Paul K. Vickrey of Niro, Scavone, Haller & Niro (board member).
+ALCC honored Jim Smith (center) by renaming its Cook County Hospital Outreach Project the James Monroe Smith Cook County Hospital Outreach Project.
 Taken October 1996.

 In July 2000, ALCC hosts its annual benefit, the Advocates of the Year Awards, honoring outstanding individuals working to make a difference in the lives of persons with HIV/AIDS.
 The honorees for 2000 included Hon.
 Danny K. Davis, Hon.
 Jesse L. Jackson, Jr., Hon.
 Bobby L. Rush, Senator Christine Radogno, and The Hearts Foundation.

-As ALCC’s HIV-centered partnerships with community care and service providers garnered exceptional success, the organization slowly began to expand its reach and scope: In 2014, the agency added two longstanding free legal service programs, expanding our mission to serve two more populations: persons who are homeless and disabled, and children with disabilities and chronic health conditions and their families.
-A year later, ALCC changed its name to Legal Council for Health Justice in 2015.
+As ALCC’s HIV-centered partnerships with community care and service providers garnered exceptional success, the organization slowly began to expand its reach and scope: In 2014, the agency added two longstanding free legal service programs, expanding our mission to serve two more populations: persons who are homeless and disabled, and families of children with disabilities and chronic health conditions.
+Soon after expanding, ALCC changed its name to Legal Council for Health Justice in 2015.

-Throughout the agency’s existence, thousands of residents in every neighborhood in Chicago, every community in Cook County, and throughout Illinois have received free and life-saving legal services.
+Throughout the agency’s existence, tens of thousands of residents in every Chicago community and throughout Illinois have received free and life-changing legal services.
 Legal Council has helped draft significant legislation, testified before various legislative bodies, and trained thousands of providers across the state.
 Today, we serve thousands of low-income people facing chronic and stigmatized health conditions each year.

-On July 30, 2014, Illinois Governor Pat Quinn signs HB5892 into law as Illinois Attorney General Lisa Madigan and the agency's new children & families program director Amy Zimmerman look on.
+On July 30, 2014, Illinois Governor Pat Quinn signs HB5892 into law as Legal Council's former children & families program director looks on.

 Legal Council staff members attend the National Center for Medical-Legal Partnerships Conference in April 2017.